RiffleSystems/riffle-website/src/pages/essays/prelude.md

 `)
 ```

-This establishes a new reactive dependency.
-Up until now, the query string was hardcoded, and it would only reactively update when the database contents changed.
-Now, the query string itself depends on the local component state.
-Riffle’s reactivity system ensures that queries run in a correct dependency order.
+This new query for sorted tracks depends on the local component state, as well as the original tracks query:

 ![](/assets/blog/prelude/component-2.png)